""

 • Social and emotional learning that incorporates community building and behavior management

-Physical education students also benefit from:
+Physical Education students also benefit from:

 • Nationally and state-recognized faculty and staff members